LargePanda/GEAR_Network/README.md

 'gephi_input' folder should have co-citation and co-authorship matrices
 5. After get output from Gephi
 Navigate to root of the package, open 'scripts', right click "run_after_gephi", choose "Run as Administrator"
+6. Get yearly paper list
+Navigate to root of the package, open 'scripts', right click "yearly_papers", choose "Run as Administrator"

 #### Mac:
 Open terminal and type the following lines one by one ending with ENTER